 Filing Fee.
+There is no filing fee for Form I-914.
 See Form G-1055, available at www.uscis.gov/forms, for specific information about the fees applicable to this form.

 Copies.
 You should submit legible photocopies of requested documents unless the Instructions specifically instruct you to submit an original document.
 USCIS may request an original document at any time during our process.
 If we request an original document from you, we will return it to you after USCIS determines it no longer needs the original.